 FoCJC is establishing groups of volunteer Creek Keepers who will support the watershed stewardship efforts of Montgomery County.
 We are seeking residents who live near recently restored segments of CJC mainstem and tributaries, and can meet periodically for such stewardship activities as removing trash and invasive weeds or identifying any maintenance work needed.

-Rain barrels can reduce erosion by temporarily detaining rainwater and releasing it slowly over time.
+Rain barrels and rain planters can reduce erosion by temporarily detaining rainwater and releasing it slowly over time.
 Preventing erosion helps keep the Creek, the Potomac River, and the Chesapeake Bay healthier.
 Rain barrels have the added benefit of directing water away from foundations and collecting rainwater for garden irrigation.

-FoCJC works with partner townhouse communities to promote rain barrel installation, since these are often the only stormwater management technique that is appropriate for small lots.
-One as pect of this program is the development of rain barrel designs that can be pre-approved to meet HOA architectural standards
+FoCJC works with partner communities to promote rain barrel/planter installation, since these are often the only stormwater management technique that is appropriate for small lots.

 FoCJC partners with CJC Watershed neighborhoods to educate residents about stormwater issues and encourage them to implement RainScapes projects on their property.
 RainScapes are functional landscaping projects that can beautify property, as well as help filter and slow the flow of stormwater.
 These projects can collect water from roof gutters, driveways, and sidewalks.
 One example of a RainScapes project is a rain garden, a saucer-shaped basin into which rainwater flows, and which is planted with grasses, flowers, shrubs, and small trees that are adapted to survive during short periods of flooding, as well as dry soils in between storms.
 RainScapes can be installed on any kind of property, but those on private residential, institutional, and/ or commercial properties may be eligible for a RainScapes Rewards Rebate from Montgomery County.
 Learn more at the county's RainScapes website.